thienducee/artik-sdk-js/doc/CLOUD_README.md

  - *String*: ID of the device sending the message.
  - *String*: message to send in JSON formatted string.
- - *function(String)*: optional callback function that will be called after performing the request asynchronously.
-Response from the cloud is passed as a parameter to the callback in a JSON formatted string.
+ - *function(String, Object)*: optional callback function that will be called after performing the request asynchronously.
+Response from the cloud is passed as a parameter to the callback in a JavaScript object representing the JSON response.
+If *err* is not null an error occurs during the request.
 If no function is provided the request will be performed synchronously.
 - *Object*: optional object containing the different parameters as CA certificate, client certificate, client key, enabling Secure Element and defining the level of verification of the server